Best daily deals

 There’s a new kid in town these days, and they’re bringing better noise canceling, a better microphone, and a brand-new look.
 The Sony WH-1000XM5 is more expensive than either the WH-1000XM3 and WH-1000XM4, launching at $50 USD higher, but it represents a more-than-incremental update.

-On top of reclaiming Sony’s spot atop the ANC pile, these new headphones bring a brand new eight-mic array that dramatically improves call quality, as well as the quality of the transparency mode.
+These new headphones reclaim Sony’s spot atop the ANC pile.
+They feature a brand-new eight-mic array that dramatically improves call quality and transparency mode quality.
 Battery life also receives a notable boost.
 Basically, if good enough isn’t good enough for you anymore, check this out instead of the older models.

 Sony WH-1000XM5